Limits of spiked random matrices II: Limits of block tridiagonal matrices

-\begin{remark} An operator-theoretic formulation of the theorem (which we do not develop here) would state a norm resolvent convergence: the resolvent matrices, precomposed with the finite-rank projections $L^2\to \F^n$ associated with the embedding, converge to the continuum resolvent in $L^2$ operator norm.
-This mode of convergence is the strongest one can hope for in the unbounded setting \cite[see e.g.\ VIII.7 of][]{RS1, Weidmann}. \end{remark}
+\begin{remark} An operator-theoretic formulation of the theorem (which we do not develop here) would state a norm resolvent convergence: the resolvent matrices, precomposed with the finite-rank projections $L^2\to\F^n$ associated with the embedding, converge to the continuum resolvent in $L^2$ operator norm.
+This mode of convergence is the strongest one can hope for in the unbounded setting [see, e.g., Section VIII.7 of \citet{RS1,Weidmann}]. \end{remark}

 The proof will be given over the course of the next two subsections.